 However, if you’re planning to use a lighter colour on top of a darker one, it’s best if you prime the surface with one or two layers of latex binder, just to make sure the colour will be as bright as you want to, and the whole surface will be completely covered.
 Without letting the darker enamel ”bleed” through the surface.

 Don’t take this as a battle about which type of paint is better – acrylic or enamel.
-Different type of surfaces and projects require a different type of paint.
+Different types of surfaces and projects require different types of paint.

-Enamel paint is long-lasting, durable and gives the surface polished, glossy look.
-It takes a longer time to dry, but this way there are no brush marks left on the surface.
+Enamel paint is long-lasting, durable and gives the surface a polished, glossy look.
+It takes a longer time to dry, but this way, there are no brush marks left on the surface.
 It has a negative effect on the environment.

 Acrylic paint is the eco-friendly option, but it’s not as durable as enamel.
 It’s available in a wide range of colours and shades, it dries quickly, which may result in not so smooth surface with brush marks, and it’s perfect for outdoor projects.